 - J - L

-Legally Acceptable Representative
+Legally Acceptable Representative (or LAR)

 An individual or juridical or other body authorized under applicable law to consent, on behalf of a prospective subject, to the subject’s participation in the clinical trial.

 Marketing Authorisation Holder (also MAHs)Usually a reference to EU central system authority but can also mean authorisation by MHRA.

 messenger RNA (or mRNA)Means a family of RNA molecules that convey genetic information from DNA to the ribosome where they specify the amino acid sequence of the protein products of gene expression.

 MHRAMeans Medicines and Healthcare products Regulatory Agency being the medical regulator in the UK.